 When you show respect, you get respect.

 Any family household that teaches and practices civil courtesies produces confident and kind individuals.
-The most basic of these courtesies is simply using "please" and "thank you" at every opportunity.
+The most basic of these courtesies are the magic words of "please" and "thank you" at every opportunity.

 Being present with your family lets them know how important they are.
 Rather than simply being in the same room, turn off the television, put down your smartphone, remove the ear buds, and spend quality time with each other.
 Have a conversation and truly listen with acceptance and an open mind to what is said.
 This is the best way to get to know your family members as individuals.

 Shower your family with kindness.
 Celebrate birthdays, anniversaries, and any other occasion to the degree that you can.
-What matters is that your family know you care about the milestones and achievements they reach.
+Shower kindness and courtesies when others are disappointed or feel let down.
+Be there for one another.

 Sounds like a great place to live, doesn't it?

 Home is where you practice the social skills that you take out into the world.
-Encourage respect, civility, and kindness in your household.
-Not only will you create a comfortable, happy home, you will also create confident, cordial human beings who have much to contribute to everyone they meet.
+By creating a comfortable and courteous home life, you will also create confident, cordial human beings who have much to contribute to everyone they meet in the future.